gerstung-lab/ebmstate_paper_data_files/README.md

 Supplementary material to the paper Costa, R J and Gerstung, M, 'The R package ebmstate for disease progression analysis under empirical Bayes Cox models.'
-To download, click the 'code' button above and choose 'download ZIP' from the drop-down menu.
+To download, click the green 'code' button above and choose 'download ZIP' from the drop-down menu.